About the course

 For applicants who reside outside a 20-mile radius of the Bransgore Learning Centre, a travel bursary may be available.

-All entrants require a grade C or above (or 4 or above under the revised system) in GCSE examinations in English, Mathematics, and Science.
+•Achieved a standard equivalent to a grade C (level 4 or above under the revised grading system) or above in GCSE English Language, Mathematics and Science.

 About the training provider